datanav/docs/concepts.rst

     :align: center
     :alt: Sesam

-This document introduces the concepts that are key to understanding and working with Sesam.
+This document introduces concepts that are key to understanding and working with Sesam.

 Sesam is a streaming dataflow system and a general purpose data integration and processing platform.
 It stores data in a data hub.
 The platform is optimised for getting data from source systems, transforming data, and providing data to target systems.